-Adjustable Charts.
-The Java[TM] Applet chart scales are fully adjustable on the fly.
-For example, the chart can display one day, one week, one month or one year.
-Temperature and humidity can be charted across the full span (-40 to 124°C, and 0 to 100% RH) or within any narrow range (such as 20 to 30°C).
+Chart scales are fully adjustable on the fly.
+For example, the chart can display one minute, one hour, one day, one week, one month or one year.
+Temperature can be charted across the full span or within any narrow range.
+The iSD can display and chart absolute measurements in two locations and a differential measurement between the two locations.